-This is an impressive example of corporate money — in this case all that beer money — put to good use.
-In about 1900 the family behind the Carlsberg brewery donated its extensive art collection and a fine building to house it in to Copenhagen.
+This is a great example of corporate money — in this case all that beer money — put to good use.
+In about 1900 the family behind the Carlsberg brewery donated its extensive collection of art, and a fine building to house it, to Copenhagen.
 Now, over a century later, the creative vision of that wealthy brewer still brings lots of people lots of joy.

-To lure garden-loving Danes, the museum mixes sculpture with Mediterranean plants in its famous Wintergarden.
+To lure garden-loving Danes, the museum sets sculpture among Mediterranean plants in its famous winter garden.
 The classical statues and lush trees transport visitors into a scene straight out of some exotic Roman myth.
-From this delightful hub you can explore the museum's fortes: ancient Mediterranean art and 19th and 20th century French and Danish art.
+From this delightful hub you can explore the museum's fortes: ancient Mediterranean art and 19th- and 20th-century French and Danish art.

 The early 19th century was the Danish Golden Age — when painters, writers, and Danes in general were celebrating the roots and values of their Danish-ness.

-Here, the leading Danish painter, Kobke, paints a scene at the ramparts of Copenhagen as if we are there — with a romantic yet realistic flair.
+Here, the leading Danish painter, Købke, paints a scene at the ramparts of Copenhagen as if we were there — with a romantic yet realistic flair.

 Copenhagen is a thriving commercial center, and the economy is greased by a fine public-transit system.
 Their metro is state of the art, tunneling under water to connect major neighborhoods.
 The Danes vote for high taxes with high expectations — including a transportation system that works.

-We emerge in the charming district of Christianshavn, once Copenhagen's planned port.
+We emerge in the charming district of Christianshavn, once Copenhagen's port.
 Back in the 17th and 18th centuries, these buildings were warehouses.
-This remained Copenhagen's commercial center until the 1920s when a modern harbor was built farther out.
+This remained Copenhagen's commercial center until the 1920s, when a modern harbor was built further out.
 As the port's economy collapsed, the place became a slum.
-Cheap prices attracted artsy types, it became trendy, and now those old warehouses are up market condos.
+Cheap prices attracted artsy types, it became trendy, and now those old warehouses are upmarket condos.

 Just down the street is the famous commune, Christiania.
 In 1971, several hundred squatters took over an abandoned military barracks and attempted to create their own utopia.
 Two generations later, those idealists are still here, defending their right to enjoy life on their terms.

 Back then, city officials allowed the squatters' take-over because no one cared about the land.
-Now, this prime area is becoming some of the priciest real estate in town.
-Developers have their sights set on this land and the very existence of the Christiania community is threatened.
+Now, this area is becoming some of the priciest real estate in town.
+Developers have their sights set on this land, and the very existence of the Christiania community is threatened.

 This family has been content to live on this idyllic spot for 30 years — their daughter was born and raised right here.
 Many families share this building — and there's always someone to play with just outside the front door.